cirosantilli/x86-bare-metal-examples/README.md

 ## Getting started

-    sudo apt-get install build-essential qemu
+    sudo apt-get install build-essential gnu-efi qemu
     make run
     make run RUN=min
     make run RUN=bios_one_char

 Tested on Ubuntu 14.04.

-TODO: get working on real hardware:
+Run on real hardware: insert as USB, determine its device (`/dev/sdX`) with:

+    sudo lsblk
+    sudo fdisk -l

+then run:

     sudo dd if=bios_hello_world.img of=/dev/sdX

-into an USB did not work.
+Then:

+- insert the USB in a computer
+- during boot, hit some special key, usually F12
+- choose to boot from the USB

+Tested on: ThinkPad T400.

 More assembly info at: <https://github.com/cirosantilli/assembly-cheat>